 6. On the shelf in the company's survey stores, you have found a total station that has not been used for at least 20 years.
-The manufacturer's claim, following DIN 18723 [or ISO 17123, now], is an angular "accuracy", horizontally or vertically, of $\pm$ 5" and a distance "accuracy" of $\pm$ 3 mm $\pm$ 3 ppm.
+The manufacturer's claim, following DIN 18723 [or ISO 17123, now], is an angular "accuracy", horizontally or vertically, of ± 5" and a distance "accuracy" of ± 3 mm ± 3 ppm.
 Since there is no record of any testing or calibration of this particular instrument, explain the steps that you would recommend following to determine whether it is capable of behaving as the manufacturer claimed.
-10 7.
-Deformation monitoring often involves geotechnical, as well as geodetic, observables.
-A repeated extensometer observation yields a change, $\Delta s = r_j - r_i$ , over a period of $\Delta t = t_j - t_i$ , between two anchor or reference points that are a distance "s" apart.
-A typical single extensometer reading, $r_i$ or $r_j$ , is $\pm 0.05$ mm.
-Determine the standard deviation of "s" that would be compatible with the capability of the extensometer if strain, $\varepsilon$ , were to be derived from the repeated observations.
+Deformation monitoring often involves geotechnical, as well as geodetic, 10 7. observables.
+A repeated extensometer observation yields a change, $\Delta s = r_j - r_i$, over a period of $\Delta t = t_j - t_i$, between two anchor or reference points that are a distance "s" apart.
+A typical single extensometer reading, r_i or r_j , is ± 0.05 mm.
+For anchor spacings of 20 m and 50 m, determine the standard deviation of "s" that would be compatible with the capability of the extensometer if strain, ε , were to be derived from the repeated observations which are expected to change by no more than 5 mm from campaign to campaign.
 10 Total Marks: 100

-Percentiles of the $\chi^2$ distribution:
+Percentiles of the χ^2 distribution: